-Graduation from a recognized four-year college or university, preferably with a degree in management information systems, computer science, computer engineering, business administration, public administration, or related field.
+A bachelor’s degree from a recognized college or university, preferably with a major in computer information systems, management information systems, computer science, computer engineering, business administration, public administration, or related field.

-Four years of recent full-time paid experience in business applications analysis, design, and programming for medium or large scale multi-programmed computers, including experience with large-scale networks.
+Five years of recent, full-time, paid experience in business applications analysis, design, and programming for medium or large scale multi-programmed computers, including experience with large-scale networks.
 Two years of the required experience must have been in a supervisory capacity.
 Experience with an Enterprise Resource Planning (ERP) system is desirable.

-A valid California Class "C" driver's license must be obtained within 60 days of appointment.
+A valid California Class "C" driver's license is required.